Dublin (“Track 1”)

 In the case of C.K. and others the CJEU stated that even if there are no serious grounds for believing that there are systemic failures in the asylum procedure and the conditions for the reception of applicants for asylum, a transfer in itself can entail a real risk of inhuman or degrading treatment within the meaning of Article 4 Charter of Fundamental Rights of the European Union (CFR).
 According to the CJEU this is notably the case in circumstances where the transfer of an asylum seeker, with a particularly serious mental or physical condition, leads to the applicant’s health significantly deteriorating.
 This CJEU judgment has been invoked several times.
 The Council of State has made clear that not only does the asylum seeker needs to mention his medical condition and (the need for) medical treatment, but also the consequences of a transfer in itself.
 Moreover, a medical practitioner should have declared there is an actual danger or high risk of suicide and decompensation.
 Only then is the IND expected to investigate further.

-As to the subject of the suspension of transfers, Dutch practice concerning some particular Member States is worth mentioning more extensively.
+As to the subject of the suspension of transfers, Dutch case law and practice concerning some particular Member States is worth mentioning more extensively.

 Hungary: Following a Council of State ruling in November 2015, the “sovereignty” clause is applied in cases where it has been established that Hungary is the responsible Member State.
 As a result, to our knowledge, no asylum seekers have been transferred to Hungary.